Analysis | Why China’s $2.9 Trillion Trust Industry Is Sparking Fears of Contagion

 Chinese regulators have sought for years to get to grips with the $2.9 trillion trust industry, a corner of the country’s shadow banking sector that offers bigger returns than regular bank deposits but can be fraught with risk.
-Their fears were underlined in August, when trust companies linked to financial giant Zhongzhi Enterprise Group Co. missed dozens of payments on several high-yield investment products.
-The revelation comes at a sensitive time, with investors alert for signs that a weakening economy and troubles in the property industry are spreading deeper into the financial sector.
+Their fears were underlined in August, when financial giant Zhongzhi Enterprise Group Co. and its affiliate, Zhongrong International Trust Co., missed dozens of payments on several high-yield investment products.
+China then was said to have asked two of the nation’s biggest financial firms to examine Zhongrong’s books, potentially paving the way for a state-led rescue.
+The revelations come at a sensitive time, with investors alert for signs that a weakening economy and troubles in the property industry are spreading deeper into the financial sector.

 1. What are these trust companies?